Astros vs. Marlins Player Props Betting Odds

-Player prop bet odds for Kyle Tucker, Luis Arraez and others are listed when the Houston Astros visit the Miami Marlins at LoanDepot park on Monday at 6:40 PM ET.
+Player props can be found for Kyle Tucker and Luis Arraez, among others, when the Houston Astros visit the Miami Marlins at LoanDepot park on Tuesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!